jeanmarcc/DB2_Cloud_Python/README.md

 ## Testing

-As a simple test, I perform a SELECT from one of my table "MYSCHEM.HOLDING" that I created in IBM DB2 Cloud console (could have been created in this Python script anyway)
+As a simple test, I perform a SELECT from table "MYSCHEM.HOLDING" that I created in IBM DB2 Cloud console (could have been created in this Python script anyway)

 select * from MYSCHEM.HOLDING;